jonathanolson/slither/notes/patterns.md

 - TODO
   -
+  - PERFORMANCE OF PUPPETEER:
+    - (upgrade to 22.7.1)
+    - Do we need upgraded puppeteer versions to get newer chrome versions?
+    - is it just slow on my computer because I have things overloaded?
+  -
   - FIX NAMING eventually, 'general-implied' should be 'general-edge-implied'?
   -
   - "all" feature set - how to check to see if faces IMPLY edges, and vice versa?